-This year's release of the RRSP Room data is based on 2012 income tax returns.
-Contributions towards these limits can be made up to February 2014, to be reported on the 2013 tax returns.
+This year's release of the RRSP Room data is based on 2013 income tax returns.
+Contributions towards these limits can be made up to February 2015, to be reported on the 2014 tax returns.
 The mailing address at the time of filing is the basis for the geographic information in the tables.

-The content of the databank is as follows: Table 1: Persons with room
+Table 1: Persons with room

-- Column 1 City identification number - Column 2 Postal area - Column 3 Postal walk (no longer available) - Column 4 Level of geography (see Geography section) - Column 5 Place name - Column 6 Amount of Room dollars reported (in thousands of \$) - Column 7 Amount of Unused Room dollars reported (in thousands of \$) - Column 8 Amount of New Room dollars reported (in thousands of \$) - Column 9 Number of taxfilers with Room - Column 10 Number of taxfilers with Unused Room - Column 11 Number of taxfilers with New Room
+Column 6 - Amount of Room dollars reported (in thousands of \$)

+Column 7 - Amount of Unused Room dollars reported (in thousands of \$)

+Column 8 - Amount of New Room dollars reported (in thousands of \$)

+Column 9 - Number of taxfilers with Room

+Column 10 - Number of taxfilers with Unused Room

+Column 11 - Number of taxfilers with New Room